sourcegraph/deploy-sourcegraph/docs/migrate.md

    **Downtime ends once installation and configuration is complete**

+## Language server deployment

+Sourcegraph 3.0 dropped lsp-proxy and automatic language server deployment in favor of [Sourcegraph extensions](https://docs.sourcegraph.com/extensions).
+As a consequence, Sourcegraph 3.0 does not automatically run or manage language servers.
+If you had code intelligence enabled in 2.x, you will need to follow the instructions for each language extension and deploy them individually.
+Check out the [code intelligence documentation](https://docs.sourcegraph.com/user/code_intelligence).

 ## Why is there a new deployment strategy?

 2.10.x and prior was deployed by configuring `values.yaml` and using `helm` to generate the final yaml to deploy to a cluster.